Podcasts – Research, Narration & Production

 In each of the sixteen episode of Season One, I discuss life and its learnings with some of Ireland’s fine elders, recording their voices of courage, humour and wisdom for future generations.

 The series received widespread support across the Irish media, as well as SuperValu and the iconic RTÉ news anchor Anne Doyle.
-A second series is in motion for Summer 2022.

 Series Producer: Ally Bunbury